Tanz0rz/haxe-fmod/extension/functions.md

 ## dsp_showconfigdialog
 <!-- DSP::showConfigDialog -->
-Cannot be bound.
-It takes a raw operating system window handle, which has no meaning in Haxe.
+verdict: cannot It takes a raw operating system window handle, which has no meaning in Haxe.
 Plugin and built-in DSP parameters are set through Dsp.setParameter.

 ## dspconnection_getuserdata
 <!-- DSPConnection::getUserData -->
+verdict: bound
 haxefmod covers this with DspConnection.setUserData() and getUserData().
 The value is any Haxe value, it lives on the Haxe side keyed by the handle, and the entry is dropped when the handle is released.
 ```haxe
 import haxefmod.core.Dsp;